TPC Toronto @ Osprey Valley - Heathlands

 Players coming to Heathlands for the first time are likely to think less of it than the likes of its siblings Hoot, and even perhaps the Canadian Open hosting North course.
 But fret not, the Heathlands is best experienced multiple times with the course revealing itself and the perfect ways to play over time.
 Often later being categorized as the best and most challenging of the three offerings at the resort property.
 Players who relish the opportunity to play proper Links or Heathlands golf across the pond in Scotland, Ireland, and England may be well suited to experience the Heathlands offering in early-July to mid-September when the course plays its firmest and fastest.

-Steps from the new clubhouse, the first is a delightful opening par 5 where the ability to score well is strong.
-The tee shot is framed by this set of deep pot bunkers which tempt the golfer to take the aggressive line and go for the green in two.
+Steps from the new clubhouse, the first is a delightful opening par 5 where the ability to score is strong.
+A gentle, tempting opener that should still be respected.
+The tee shot is framed by this set of deep pot bunkers which tempt the golfer to take the aggressive line leading to position A and ability to go for the green in two.
 In doing so the golfer must place any approach shots carefully as this green is wide, but shallow from front to back.

 You might also like..